 - No fly

-How to Choose: A Buyer’s Guide for Men’s Running Underwear
+How to Choose: A Buyer’s Guide for the Best Running Underwear for Men

 Briefs, Boxer Briefs, Thongs, or Commando

-The first consideration for guys when selecting running underwear is the style: briefs, boxer briefs, thong, or commando.
+The first consideration for guys when selecting the best running underwear for men is the style: briefs, boxer briefs, thong, or commando.
 Going without undies is becoming more popular now, as makers of running shorts frequently include quality liners in their shorts.

-For those seeking an extra layer of protection and support, both briefs and boxer briefs are great options, with boxer briefs generally being a tad longer than regular briefs.
-Don’t think of running boxer briefs as being like regular boxers.
-They fit snugly instead of being airy and roomy.
-They are very similar to standard briefs.
-It’s more of a personal preference as to the fit, length, comfort, and style.
+For those seeking an extra layer of protection and support, briefs and boxer briefs are great options, with boxer briefs generally being a tad longer than regular briefs.
+Don’t think of running boxer briefs as like regular boxers; they fit snugly instead of airy and roomy.
+They are very similar to standard briefs, and it’s more of a personal preference for fit, length, comfort, and style.

 A more important decision for some is whether they prefer their running underwear to have a fly or not.
+Our top pick, the Patagonia Men’s Sender Boxer Briefs – 6″, doesn’t have a fly, which may be a deal-breaker for some people.
+Our runner-up for the best running underwear for men is the ExOfficio Men’s Give-N-Go 2.0 Sport Mesh 6″ Boxer Brief, which does have a fly.
 It’s an entirely personal choice based on how easy you want access to be when nature calls.
 We’ve included both types in our list of recommendations.

 Whether you are choosing boxer briefs, briefs, or thongs, read on for some things to consider as you make this all-important selection.